hashicorp/vault-servicenow-credential-resolver/README.md

 ./gradlew jar
 ```

-You can find the built JAR at `build/libs/vault-servicenow-credential-resolver.jar`.
+You can then find the built JAR at `build/libs/vault-servicenow-credential-resolver.jar`.

 ## Running tests